-Rømø: Sail on the Sand and Discover its Whaling Past
+Rømø: Sail on the Sand and Discover the Whaling Past

-Already when driving on the 9-kilometre causeway (Rømø Dam) connecting Rømø to mainland Denmark, you will notice the characteristic marsh landscape in the Wadden Sea which constantly varies with the tide.
+Already when driving on the 9-kilometre causeway (Rømø Dam) connecting Rømø to mainland Denmark, you will notice the characteristic marsh landscape in the Wadden Sea, constantly varying with the tide.
 This part of Southern Denmark is renowned for its man-made dykes to avoid devastating flooding from the sea, as well as its beautiful marshes with a great diversity of wild birdlife.

 The dyke was constructed back in 1948, providing much easier access to Rømø than the previous ferry connection to Kongsmark.
-However, severe storms destroyed the dyke considerably in both 1976, 1981 and 1999, each time, though, being rebuilt again.
+However, severe storms destroyed the dyke considerably in 1976, 1981 and 1999, although, each time rebuilt again.

-In this southernmost Danish Wadden Sea island you can for instance get all close to beautiful flocks of geese, pick your own oysters at low tide, spend the entire day horseback riding on the sandy beach, or you can opt to try out the popular beach sailing on the widest beach in Northern Europe.
+In this southernmost Danish Wadden Sea island, you can, for instance, get all close to beautiful flocks of geese, pick oysters at low tide, spend the entire day horseback riding on the sandy beach, or you can opt to try out the funny beach sailing on the broadest beach in Northern Europe.

 Rømø’s whaling heyday

 What makes Rømø particularly interesting from a historical perspective is its former position as a whaling island and community.
 This flat marsh island used to be the base in Denmark for whaling expeditions to the polar oceans around Svalbard and Greenland, and many of the Rømø inhabitants joined Dutch and German ships where they worked as either harpooners, officers or commanders (whaling captains).
-They did this for a living and many of them became rather wealthy!
+They did this for a living, and many became relatively wealthy!

-The whaling era lasted about 200 years – starting in the 1660’s and continuing right up till 1860.
-Peaking around 1770, Rømø had at that time close to 40 impressive so-called kommandørgårde, commander’s farmhouses, which were built by the commanders after earning a fortune on whaling.
-The houses were often decorated with Frisian and Dutch tiles.
+The whaling era lasted about 200 years – starting in the 1660s and continuing till 1860.
+Peaking around 1770, Rømø had at that time close to 40 impressive, so-called kommandørgårde, commander’s farmhouses, built by the commanders after earning a fortune on whaling.
+Frisian and Dutch tiles often decorated the houses.

-Many of these spectacular fences are today gone, but at Juvre there are still remains of one of these whale fences from 1772.
-It can be found at the farmhouse previously owned by the whaling captain Peter Andersen List who was in command of the ship De twee jonge Hermanns from Hamburg.
+Although many of these spectacular whale fences are gone, at Juvre, there are remains of one of these whale fences from 1772.
+It is at the farmhouse previously owned by the whaling captain Peter Andersen List, who was in command of the ship De twee jonge Hermanns from Hamburg.

 10 Copenhagen top attractions